aura-nw/mainnet-artifacts/Foundation-delegation-program/validator-profiles/Yurbason/Yurbason-pledger.md

     7. Publicly announced to the social channels on the delegation decision
     8. Commit to network contributions listed below:
     Category 1: Infrastructure
-    Category 2: Software engineering
+      Template for Zabbix to monitor the work of the Aura validator Category 2: Software engineering
     Category 3: Community growth
     Category 4: Business development